scikit-hep/vector/docs/index.rst

 Example gallery
 ---------------
-``Vector`` has a number of examples covering the basics as well as some advanced usage of the library.
+``Vector`` has several examples covering the basics as well as some advanced usage of the library.
 The example gallery covers almost all the features offered by ``vector`` and any new additions to the gallery are welcomed.

-**Note**: Adding more examples and improving the existing examples for newcomers is still in process.
+**Note**: Adding more examples and improving the existing examples for newcomers is still in progress.

 .. toctree::
    :maxdepth: 1